Please note: Information on this page relates to the 2015 academic year unless otherwise specified.

 This subject is taught by the School of Biological Sciences.

-Conservation Biology examines issues of conservation and sustainability, including biological, ecological and policy issues.
+Conservation biology is rapidly becoming an area of key importance, as it examines issues of conservation and sustainability, including biological, ecological and policy issues.

 At postgraduate level Victoria offers the following Conservation Biology programmes: